PdxCodeGuild/Full-Stack-Day-Class/notes/django-models.md

 python manage.py migrate
 ```

-This creates a `DJANGO_APP_NAME/migrations` directory.
+This creates a history of how all of your models have changed in the `DJANGO_APP_NAME/migrations` directory.
-Commit this.
+Commit this whenever it changes.

+Do _not_ commit the `db.sqlite3` file that is created.
+That contains the actual DB data and is not part of your project code.